teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Idea vs. Expression

 Copyright law allows — even encourages — copying ideas.
 No one can monopolize an idea.
-What copyright law *prohibits* is copying the  *original creative expression* of an idea.

-Since video games are collections of both ideas and expressions, the question of copyright infringement turns on whether the cloner copied any “creative expression” from the original game.

 To oversimplify, you can think about "expression vs. idea" as "game vs. genre."
 You can copyright the game *Super Mario Brothers*, but not the *idea* of a side-scrolling platformer.  *Doom* can be copyrighted, but not the *idea* of a first-person shooter.
 Kingdom Rush yes, tower defense no. Games vs. genres is a useful starting point, but it's a blunt instrument.
 Reasonable people can disagree about how narrowly to draw the genre or sub-genre that defines the public-domain game elements.

 You should be able to encapsulate the "idea" of a video game in a few sentences.
 Anything more than that, and you're probably starting to describe the copyrightable "expression."
 Here are some examples judges describing the unprotectable "idea" of some video games: